 At this stage, the practitioner understands the process that produces the "dissolution" of the i-filter – it is a process of transforming one thing into another.
 This is the key process of the entire practice.

-The practitioner directly sees that the transformation of the i-filter leads to a deepening of understanding, to an expansion (of volume) of consciousness.
-Thus, the practitioner comes to the understanding that the primary state of the i-filter is consciousness.
-It is released during the reverse transformation of the i-filter.
+The practitioner directly sees that the reverse transformation of the i-filter leads to a deepening of understanding, to an expansion (of volume) of consciousness.
+He understands that the primary state of the i-filter is consciousness.
+Consciousness is released during the reverse transformation of the i-filter.

 The practitioner understands that he has no other resource for expanding understanding (consciousness).
 He has only what he already has.
 Also, in the course of practice, he understood that other methods of interacting with the i-filter do not transform it into understanding – avoidance (in any form) of the awareness and experiencing of the layers of the i-filter leads to the strengthening of the filter, binding consciousness and making it more complex and stable.